-In Schools, the Safeguarding Policy of the School will be followed where provided.
+In Schools, the Safeguarding Policy of the School will be followed.
 In external venues, the Cambridge United Safeguarding Policy will be followed unless otherwise stated in a service level agreement.
-In the event of any uncertainty contact your Designated Safeguarding Officer.
-Cambridge

-United reserve the right to follow our own procedures if there is doubt or lack of clarity when working in partnership.
+Cambridge United reserve the right to follow our own procedures if there is doubt or lack of clarity when working in partnership.